The country

 Representatives from the government and the opposition agreed to prioritize funds to support Venezuela’s health system and expand emergency food assistance via the World Food Programme.
 The implementation of the humanitarian agreement could lead to a significant decrease in the number of people requiring humanitarian assistance in the country.

-In December, the International Organization for Migration (IOM) and the UN Refugee Agency (UNHCR) announced that humanitarian organizations will need at least $1.59 billion to support 3 million refugees and migrants from Venezuela and their host communities in Latin America and the Caribbean in 2024.
-However, the Venezuela Regional Refugee and Migrant Response Plan (RMRP) 2024 is only 8 percent funded as of July 2024.
+In December 2023, the International Organization for Migration (IOM) and the UN Refugee Agency (UNHCR) had announced that humanitarian organizations would need at least $1.59 billion to support 3 million refugees and migrants from Venezuela and their host communities in Latin America and the Caribbean in 2024.
+However, the Venezuela Regional Refugee and Migrant Response Plan (RMRP) 2024 was only 28 percent funded as of early 2025.

 The security situation